honkit/honkit/README.md

-# Githon
+# GitHon

-Githon is building beautiful books using GitHub/Git and Markdown.
+GitHon is building beautiful books using GitHub/Git and Markdown.

 ## Getting started